sn/sn/README.md

 ### Hi 👋

 I'm a full-stack developer // solutions architect // CTO.
 I build digital companies and products.
+Always striving for simplicity, minimalism and efficiency.

 **Building software with:**